Fuyuki0312/Comparing-models-in-handwritten-digits-classification/README.md

 - Some digits are visually similar (e.g., 0, 6, 8, 9), which introduces ambiguity

 ### Data Augmentation
 Heavy transformations (e.g., random rotation, large scaling) were avoided to preserve digit structure.
+However, some transformations are available in `train.py` in commentary form, meaning that they can be enabled by deleting sharp symbols "#".
+For more detailed, you can take a further look at `train.py`.

 ## How to use the models
 Note: before following the instruction below, you may want to go to folder `CNN model from scratch` or `ResNet18` first.
-- If you wish to continue to train the existing models, consider to run the `train.py` with both `ModelDetectingNumber.pth` and `model.py` in the same directory.
+- To continue to train the existing models, consider to run `train.py` with both `ModelDetectingNumber.pth` and `model.py` in the same directory.
 Hyperparameters in files can be changed to suit your need.
 Besides, if you wish to train a completely new model, simply delete or move file `ModelDetectingNumber.pth` away.
 When `ModelDetectingNumber.pth` is not found, `train.py` will automatically initialize a new model based on `model.py`.
 - The dataset, used for training, should be put in the same directory with `train.py` under a folder named `numbers`, with the following structure:
 `numbers`/
 ├── 0/